Skip to content

 Post a strange work-safe image in Slack or Teams.
 Ask for captions.
 Let the group vote with reactions.

-Caption Contest beats many virtual happy hours because it runs where remote teams already talk.
+Caption Contest beats most virtual happy hours for one plain reason: it runs where the team already talks.
 No extra meeting.
 No self-view.
-No one gets trapped smiling at a webcam.
+Nobody trapped smiling at a webcam for an hour.

 4. Word Association